rtirrell/databasr/README.md

 ## Details
-New releases of R (post 2.12) include a new class sytem, dubbed 'R5', that much more closely approximates the semantics of an OO language. databasr builds on these as much as possible, and as such, we are aiming at what is very probably a moving target.
+New releases of R (post 2.12) include a new class sytem, 'R5', that more closely approximates the semantics of an OO language. databasr builds on these as much as possible, and as such, we are aiming at what is very probably a moving target.